-Action 1.5: Truancy Advocates played an intricate role in getting students back to school.
-Many families were not sending their child back to school due to fear of COVID-19.
-Advocates made home visits and meet with families to get students either back to school or enrolled in Independent Study classes.
+Action 1.5: Truancy Advocates continued to play an intricate role in getting students to school.
+Some families continued to have concerns with the results of the pandemic.
+Advocates made home visits and met with families to get students back to school.